ramonfigueiredo/flask_todo_app_rest_api-using_flask_view_functions/README.md

-# TODO list application - REST api using Flask-HTTPAuth
+# TODO list application - REST api using regular Flask view functions to define all the routes

 ## Table of contents